Amethyst View

 Native Cuts vs. Precision Lapidary

-Because Amethyst rough is relatively inexpensive, the cost of labor often exceeds the cost of the raw material.
+Because Amethyst rough is relatively accessible, the effort of labor often determines the final aesthetic appeal.
 This creates a bifurcated market based on cutting quality.

 Native/Commercial Cut

 Cut primarily to retain weight.
 Often features "bulging bellies" (excess depth) and "windowing" (a see-through area in the center where light leaks out).
 Commonly found in standard jewelry store pieces.
-Valued at material cost.
+Standard quality.

 Precision/Fantasy Cut